-Increasing Sleep: One of the best ways to improve our overall health is to give our bodies a chance to recover and rest.
 The amount of time we sleep is closely connected to our hormonal levels and being deprived of sleep can boost our cortisol levels even further.
-Stress and strain on the body only increases when we don’t “shut off” for seven to nine hours per night, so if you’re suffering from Cushing’s Syndrome, ensure that you get a proper amount of rest!
+Stress and strain on the body only increase when we don’t “shut off” for seven to nine hours every night, so if you’re suffering from Cushing’s syndrome, ensure that you get a proper amount of rest!

-Exercising Regularly: Exercise can be a wonderful way to release stress and detoxify the body, while also helping to lose weight and increase muscle mass, both of which can be compromised as a result of Cushing’s Syndrome.
-Getting your heart rate up and boosting blood flow can also improve your metabolic rate and optimize hormone production and release throughout the body.
-3-4 times per week is appropriate for someone suffering from this condition.
+Exercise can be a wonderful way to release stress and detoxify the body, while also helping to lose weight and increase muscle mass, both of which can be compromised as a result of Cushing’s syndrome.
+Getting your heart rate up and boosting blood flow can also improve your metabolic rate and optimize hormone levels.
+Exercising 3-4 times a week is excellent for those suffering from this condition.

-Dandelion Tea: Some of the antioxidant compounds that have been found within dandelion, including dandelion-luteolin, have powerful effects on the liver, kidneys and adrenal gland, helping to ensure that it operates properly, rather than pumping out unnecessary amounts of cortisol into the body.
+The antioxidant compounds found in dandelion, including luteolin and luteolin-7-O-glucoside, help the liver, kidneys and adrenal gland operate optimally, rather than pumping out large amounts of cortisol into the body.
 Dandelion tea is readily available in health food stores and can be made easily at home as well.

-Ginseng: Ginseng is not only one of the most beloved and trusted herbal remedies on the planet, but it also has certain adaptogenic qualities, which mean that it can “teach” the body to function more properly and in a healthier way.
-These specific types of herbs are also great for reducing stress levels and helping the body learn to handle stress in a more appropriate way.
+Ginseng is not only one of the most beloved and trusted herbal remedies on the planet, but it also has certain adaptogenic qualities, which means that it can “teach” the body to function more properly and more healthily.
+These specific types of herbs are also great for reducing stress levels and helping the body learn to handle stress more appropriately.
 Ginger can be eaten raw or supplements can be taken to help moderate the symptoms of Cushing’s Syndrome.

-Reishi Mushrooms: Research has shown that reishi mushrooms can actively control stress hormone levels within the body, primarily due to the high concentration of antioxidant compounds found in mushrooms, as well as certain adaptogenic properties that can help the body learn how to handle excess stress in less detrimental ways.
+Research has shown that reishi mushrooms can actively control stress hormone levels within the body, primarily due to the high concentration of antioxidant compounds as well as certain adaptogenic properties that can help the body learn how to handle excess stress in less detrimental ways.

-High-Protein Foods: There is a close connection between protein intake and Cushing’s Syndrome because the amino acids found in foods that are rich in protein also have a direct impact on neurotransmitter activity in the body, which can stimulate the production of hormones.
-Some of the best sources of protein in your diet are cheese, meat, beans, yogurt and lentils.
+There is a close connection between protein intake and Cushing’s syndrome because the amino acids found in foods that are rich in protein also have a direct impact on neurotransmitter activity, which can stimulate the production of hormones.
+Some of the best sources of protein are cheese, meat, beans, yogurt, and lentils.

-Spinach: Electrolyte imbalances are a common side effect of Cushing’s Syndrome, which can be countered by the intake of potassium, calcium and magnesium.
-Spinach is a rich source of minerals, as well as antioxidants, and has been linked to more controlled hormonal levels in the body, making it a good dietary addition if you’re suffering from Cushing’s Syndrome.
+Spinach can counter the electrolyte imbalances that are a common side effect of Cushing’s syndrome due to its high potassium, calcium, and magnesium content.
+It is a rich source of antioxidants and has been linked to controlled hormonal levels in the body, making it a good dietary addition if you’re suffering from this syndrome.

-Magnolia Bark: Numerous studies have linked the intake of magnolia bark with decreased levels of cortisol in the body, which makes this a key herbal supplement in the treatment of Cushing’s Syndrome.
-Magnolia bark has also been used in traditional medicine practice for centuries as a way to relieve stress and anxiety.
+Numerous studies have linked the intake of magnolia bark with decreased levels of cortisol in the body, which makes this a key herbal supplement in the treatment of Cushing’s syndrome.
+Magnolia bark has also been used in traditional medicine for centuries as a way to relieve stress and anxiety.

-Oily Fish: Similar to avocados, oily fish like salmon, mackerel and tuna are all rich sources of omega-3 fatty acids, which are essential for reducing stress levels in the body and lowering inflammation levels throughout the body.
-Adding these fish to your diet is a solid way to reduce the effects of Cushing’s Syndrome.
+Oily fish like salmon, mackerel, and tuna are all rich sources of omega-3 fatty acids, which are essential for reducing stress levels and lowering inflammation levels throughout the body.
+Adding these fish to your diet is a solid way to reduce the effects of Cushing’s syndrome.

-Aromatherapy: A popular means of stress reduction is aromatherapy, and while some people still see this as an unproven “alternative” therapy, it has been shown to directly lower stress hormone levels and improve overall health and balance within the body.
-Some of the best aromatherapy varieties for Cushing’s Syndrome include lavender, myrrh and bergamot.
+Aromatherapy is a popular means of stress reduction, and it has been shown to directly lower stress hormone levels and improve overall health.
+Some of the best essential oils for Cushing’s syndrome include lavender, myrrh, and bergamot.

-Yoga: The ancient Eastern practice of yoga has been used for thousands of years to reduce stress and anxiety in the body.
-Given that Cushing’s Syndrome increases cortisol levels and puts additional strain on every system of the body, taking up normal yoga practice can help to align your metabolism, immune system and hormonal levels for a normal, healthy lifestyle.
+The ancient practice of yoga has been used for thousands of years to reduce stress and anxiety.
+Given that Cushing’s syndrome increases cortisol levels and puts additional strain on every system of the body, taking up regular yoga practice can help to align your metabolism, immune system, and hormonal levels.

-A Final Word of Warning: Many of the symptoms of Cushing’s Syndrome can be dangerous, and you should always speak with a medical professional.
-The underlying causes of Cushing’s Syndrome is likely a tumor of some kind, or a variety of cancer, and many of these natural treatments should be considered as complementary remedies to more formal options, such as surgery to remove potentially life-threatening tumors.
+Word of Caution: Many of the symptoms of Cushing’s syndrome can be dangerous, and you should always speak with a medical professional if you spot them.
+The underlying causes of Cushing’s syndrome is likely a tumor of some kind or a variety of cancer, and many of these natural treatments should be considered as complementary remedies to more formal options, such as surgery to remove potentially life-threatening tumors.